-Let get back to this über fresh, flavorful, simple Sauerkraut and Sausage Soup, I say, “German-inspired,” because let’s face it if you traveled to Germany, you might find something a tad bit like it.
-Still, really, this is just a great German-inspired recipe we make here in the States.
+Let get back to this über fresh, flavorful, simple Sauerkraut and Sausage Soup; I say, “German-inspired,” because let’s face it, if you traveled to Germany, you might find something a tad bit like it.
+Still, this is just an amazing German-inspired recipe we make here in the States.
 I do, however, insist if you can on using German Sauerkraut vs. the stuff you see in a clear bag by the meat section.
-German Sauerkraut in no way shape or form ever tasted that way.
+German Sauerkraut in no way, shape, or form ever tasted that way.

 There are some great International Markets that carry the real deal, or believe it or not, Aldis does have a decent Sauerkraut in a jar in the canned goods section.
 If you don’t see it ask, they always have it all year round.
 You’ll thank me after tasting the difference.
 Trust me, and the taste will be a pleasant surprise.
-Sauerkraut should never taste briny and tart, Yuck!
+Sauerkraut should never taste salty and tart, Yuck!
 It should have a mild pleasant taste.

 The Bratwurst is also an essential ingredient as well if you can while you are the International Market, look for quality Bratwurst imported from Germany.
 If you cannot, then use the Bratwurst from your local market if they sell it.
 Usually, during October, many markets carry imported German ingredients.
 So don’t be afraid to ask if they have something.

 If you are a sauerkraut and Bratwurst lover, you are going to be amazed at how incredible the textures and zingy tastes come together in one pot.
 The Sauerkraut and Sausage Soup even tastes more flavorful the next day.
 This should keep well for about 3-4 days in an airtight container in your refrigerator.
 I don’t recommend freezing as it seems to ruin the potato’s composition.
 I hope you enjoy this as much as I did!